siobhanlgorman/knits-and-pieces/README.md

 Using the Agile approach Epics (Github Milestones) were created and broken down into User Stories (Github Issues).
 User Stories were fleshed out with Acceptance Criteria and Tasks assigned to each.
 Acceptance criteria were used in measuring testing outcomes (see [TESTING.md](https://github.com/siobhanlgorman/knits-and-pieces/blob/main/TESTING.md) ).
 Due to the time constraints and knowledge level of this developer it was not possible in every case to decide the tasks in advance of carrying out the work although this would be the ideal in a workplace environment.
 In some case these were completed during the development process.

 User Stories were sorted into four priority levels with 1 as top priority and 4 as least prioritised.
 User Stories with Priority 1 were allocated a label of 'must-have', 2 as 'should-have', 3 as 'could-have'.
 These User Stories were divided into three Iterations (Github Projects).
 For the purposes of this project a timeframe was not assigned although in a real world environment it would be.
-Those User Stories allocated Priority 4 which would be 'won't have' were not placed in the table but are included in [Future Features](#future-features).
+Those User Stories allocated Priority 4 which would be 'won't have' were not placed in the kanban board but are included in [Future Features](#future-features).
+User stories in the kanban board which were not to be implemented are marked "F" for Future Feature in the table below.
 Several stories marked as 'could-have' were not completed due to time constraints (#5, #7, #29, #30) but remain in the Project board.

 | User Story ID | As A/An | I want to be able to | So that I can | | # | Priority | Iteration |
 |---------------|--------------------|----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|---|-----|----------|----------:|